twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 ___
 # Define Sensitive Power (Sensation)
-- Seeing, hearing, smelling, tasting, touching.
+- **5 senses**.
 Lets you see, hear, touch, taste, and smell—and also remember and imagine things.
 	- teaches us to respond rightly to the world around us, seeking beauty and goodness while avoiding sin and temptation.
 - You hear your favourite song and it reminds you of summer break.
 <!--ID: 1746895306762-->